weavenet/trello_cli/README.md

 Get API key (open this link in a web browser):

     https://trello.com/1/appKey/generate

 The top field contains your Developer API Key.
-    Use it to replace YOUR_API_KEY in the member token links below.
+Use it to replace **YOUR_API_KEY** in the member token links below as well as the **TRELLO_DEVELOPER_PUBLIC_KEY** environment variable.

-    Set TRELLO_DEVELOPER_PUBLIC_KEY environment variable to it.
+Next, get a member token:

-Get a read only member token:
+To get a read only member token:

     https://trello.com/1/connect?key=YOUR_API_KEY&name=trello-cli&response_type=token

-Get a read / write member token:
+To get a read / write member token:

     https://trello.com/1/authorize?key=YOUR_API_KEY&name=trello-cli&expiration=never&response_type=token&scope=read,write

-Set the environment variables:
+Set the api key and member token environment variables:

     export TRELLO_DEVELOPER_PUBLIC_KEY=api_key
     export TRELLO_MEMBER_TOKEN=member_token